-Mr. DeBenedictis' salary for 1998 was consistent with the target level for the CEO position within the Composite Market.
-Mr. DeBenedictis' salary for 1999, which was approved by the Board of Directors on February 2, 1999 and effective on April 1, 1999, is consistent with published salary survey information on salary levels and projected annual salary increases for 1999 and is based on the Committee's favorable assessment of his and the Company's performance as well as Mr. DeBenedictis' increased responsibilities as a result of the Consumers Water Company merger.
+Mr. DeBenedictis' salary for 1999 was consistent with the target level for the CEO position within the Composite Market.
+Mr. DeBenedictis' salary for 2000, which was approved by the Board of Directors on February 1 and effective on April 1, 2000, is consistent with published salary survey information on salary levels and projected annual salary increases for 2000 and is based on the Committee's favorable assessment of his and the Company's performance.